-Recognizing the undeniable improvement in her health from following five simple precepts, Britt signed up for the One-Year Ayurveda Self-Healing course at my school, Vedika Global, where I am the chief teacher.
+Recognizing the undeniable improvement in her health from following five simple precepts, Britt signed up for the Alchemy through Ayurveda course.
 I designed this course with people like Britt in mind, to learn the basics of Ayurveda at a leisurely pace and under the direction of experts.

 Students are given the fundamentals to support a healthy lifestyle and eating habits, along with tools from Ayurveda psychology and spiritual teachings that they can use to support the emergence of healthy attitudes and positive beliefs (that support the overall healing in the body and enhance immunity).
 In addition to going over theory, they also cook healthy foods, beauty recipes and learn how to make oils, scrubs and even an Ayurvedic shampoo.
 Learning these skills, students are then able to initiate their own self-healing.